-If serious adverse events or other undesirable side effects are identified during the use of brexanolone IV, SAGE-217, SAGE-718 or any of our other product candidates in clinical trials, emergency-use cases, investigator sponsored trials, expanded access programs, or non-clinical studies, it may adversely affect our development of such product candidates or our ability to gain regulatory approval.
+If serious adverse events or other undesirable side effects are identified during the use of any of our marketed products or product candidates, including commercial use or use in clinical trials, emergency-use cases, investigator sponsored trials, expanded access programs, or non-clinical studies, it may adversely affect market acceptance of an approved product or further development or our ability to gain regulatory approval of any product candidate.

-Undesirable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials, or could make it more difficult for us to enroll patients in our clinical trials.
-If serious adverse events or other undesirable side effects, or unexpected characteristics of brexanolone IV, SAGE-217, SAGE-718 or of any of our other product candidates are observed in clinical trials, emergency-use cases, investigator sponsored clinical trials, expanded access, or non-clinical studies, further clinical development of such product candidate may be delayed or we may not be able to continue development of such product candidates at all or we may also need to discontinue development of other product candidates.
-Undesirable side effects caused by our product candidates could also result in the delay or denial of regulatory approval by the FDA or other regulatory authorities or in a more restrictive label than we expect.
-The occurrence of any of these events could have a material adverse effect on our business.
+Undesirable side effects caused by ZULRESSO in commercial use or in any further clinical trials, nonclinical studies, expanded access programs or investigator-initiated studies could limit market acceptance of the product, or cause the FDA or other regulatory authorities to add significant restrictions on use or cause us to withdraw the product from the market and could have other material adverse effects on our business.
+Undesirable side effects caused by any of our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials, or could make it more difficult for us to enroll patients in our clinical trials.
+If serious adverse events or other undesirable side effects, or unexpected characteristics of any of our product candidates are observed in clinical trials, emergency-use cases, investigator sponsored clinical trials, expanded access, or non-clinical studies, further clinical development of such product candidate may be delayed or we may not be able to continue development of such product candidates at all or we may also need to discontinue development of other product candidates.
+Even if development continues, such adverse events or other undesirable side effects, or unexpected characteristics of any of our product candidates at all or result in substantial restrictions on such approval.

-Positive results from early non-clinical studies and clinical trials of our product candidates are not necessarily predictive of the results of later non-clinical studies and clinical trials of our product candidates.
+Positive results from non-clinical studies and clinical trials of our product candidates are not necessarily predictive of the results of later non-clinical studies and clinical trials of our product candidates.
 If we cannot replicate the positive results from our earlier non-clinical studies and clinical trials of our product candidates in our later non-clinical studies and clinical trials, we may be unable to successfully develop, obtain regulatory approval for and commercialize our product candidates.